jonasschneider/cor/README.md

 - On Yosemite (not sure if relevant), `gdb`'s readline doesn't play nice with iTerm.
 That means gdb will hang if it asks you a yes/no question, it won't respond to hitting the enter key after typing your answer.
 This happens both on a Homebrew-installed gdb, and over an SSH connection (via Vagrant).
 Terminal.app doesn't have this problem.

+- QEMU does have some limited tracing support built-in.
+Running it with something like `-d int,pcall,cpu_reset,ioport,unimp,guest_errors` will spew various potentially helpful info to stderr.
+However, debugging generic errors like a General Protection fault still proves nontrivial.
+Using Homebrew's `interactive_shell` command in the qemu formula, qemu was patched to include some printf statements in the interrupt-handler code.
+This affects `do_interrupt64` (see `target-i386/seg_helper.c` in the qemu tree), for an example see [this gist](https://gist.github.com/315a19081f825583acf7)

+- `info mem` in the qemu console will display the virtual memory map.

 History
 =======